Spontaneous Weapon Creation

 - In The Elder Scrolls series you can use the "Bind [weapon]" spells to summon the most powerful generic equipment in the game for a while.

 - Archer in Fate/stay night is able to summon his weapons out of thin air through some unknown means, unlike the other Servants who are always wielding theirs.
 Shirou eventually becomes able to instantly create swords from mana through his own freakish magic specialization.
-The exact nature of this power is complicated and takes up a great amount of expo-speak over the three routes, but it basically boils down to Shirou stealing the power of Archer, who is using a self-made Hyperspace Arsenal that he summons his weapons from.
+The exact nature of this power is complicated and takes up a great amount of expo-speak over the three routes, but it basically boils down to Shirou's, and by extension his Future Badass self Archer's, elemental affinity and Origin being Sword, as well as his total lack of self-worth, combining to allow them to store a Hyperspace Arsenal of images of objects and the histories behind them.
+"Tracing" is bringing the image of the object to reality.

 - Kassadin's Laser Blade in League of Legends is this for his Void powers.